Orange168/sourcegraph-sublime/README.md

 ## Usage

-Sourcegraph for Sublime should automatically open a browser tab to initialize your Sourcegraph session when in Go files.
-If, for any reason, your tab gets closed, press <kbd>&#8984;</kbd>+<kbd>.</kbd>, <kbd>&#8984;</kbd>+<kbd>0</kbd> in any file to reopen the Sourcegraph tab.
-Alternatively, you can click on `Sublime Text > Preferences > Package Settings > Sourcegraph > Reopen Browser Tab`.
-As you navigate through Go files, your browser should automatically load the definition and references for recognized symbols.
+Sourcegraph for Sublime opens a channel in your browser to initialize your Sourcegraph session when in Go files.
+If, for any reason, your channel gets closed, press <kbd>ctrl</kbd><kbd>alt</kbd><kbd>o</kbd> in any file to reopen the Sourcegraph channel.
+Alternatively, you can click on `Sublime Text > Preferences > Package Settings > Sourcegraph > Reopen Channel`.
+As you navigate through Go files, press <kbd>ctrl</kbd><kbd>alt</kbd><kbd>j</kbd> when your cursor is on a symbol to load its definition and references across thousands of public Go repositories.

 ## Flags

 Sourcegraph for Sublime has a number of flags to customize your experience.
 To change your Sourcegraph settings, open `Sourcegraph.sublime-settings` by clicking `Sublime Text > Preferences > Package Settings > Sourcegraph > Settings - User`.

-### Custom GOBIN or GOPATH
+### GOBIN and GOPATH

+To learn more about setting your `GOPATH`, please click [here](https://golang.org/doc/code.html#GOPATH).

-Sourcegraph for Sublime assumes a `GOBIN` of `/usr/local/bin/go`, and loads your `/bin/bash` startup scripts to search for the `GOPATH` environment variable.
-If your `GOPATH` is not defined in your startup scripts, Sourcegraph for Sublime then searches for GoSublime settings files for `GOPATH`.
-If Sourcegraph cannot find your `GOPATH`, or if you would like to use a custom `GOPATH` or `GOBIN`, add them in the settings file as follows:
+Sourcegraph for Sublime searches your shell to find `GOBIN`, the full path of your Go executable.
+This is typically `$GOROOT/bin/go`.
+Similarly, Sourcegraph loads your `/bin/bash` startup scripts to search for the `GOPATH` environment variable.
+If Sourcegraph cannot find your environment variables, or if you would like to use a custom `GOPATH` or `GOBIN`, add them in the settings file as follows:

 ```yml
 {